SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation: Experiments

-\paragraph{Experiment 1: state of the art for underwater label augmentation.} We compare our approach with the state-of-the-art for sparse label augmentation in underwater benchmarks, PLAS~\cite{raine2022point} and D+NN~\cite{raine2024human}, following the same settings published in the original works.
-Table~\ref{tab:results_relatedwork} summarizes the results in this experiment, using random, grid and active point sampling strategies for 5, 10, 25 and 300 point-labels as done in~\cite{raine2024human}.
-We report the masked-mPA and masked-mIoU to allow direct comparison with published results.
+We compare our method with state-of-the-art approaches on sparse label augmentation, PLAS~\cite{raine2022point} and D+NN~\cite{raine2024human}, on the UCSD Mosaics underwater dataset.
+We follow the exact same settings from the original papers to ensure a fair comparison.
+Figure~\ref{fig:results_relatedwork} shows the masked-mIoU results for random, grid, and active sampling using 5, 10, 25, and 300 points, as reported in the original works, compared to SSeg results.

+A key variation for the sparse label propagation is the how the sparse set of points is selected.
+We evaluate both static sets of points and active strategies to iteratively find the most interesting point labels to expand.

-For static point sampling strategies (random and grid), our method consistently achieves the highest scores at 5, 10, and 25 points, with an average gain of +2.38\% mIoU over D+NN.
-In the active point sampling setting, D+NN benefits from its oracle-based initialization for the first 10 points, more noticeably propagating sets of 5–10 points.
-However, as the budget increases, this advantage is mitigated and SparseUWSeg achieves higher masked-mIoU (+3\% at 25 points, +8\% at 300 points), suggesting a more effective active sampling strategy.
+For static sampling strategies (random and grid), our method scores highest at 5, 10, and 25 points, averaging +2.38\% masked-mIoU over D+NN.
+For active sampling strategies, D+NN leads when sampling only 5 or 10 points; however, we should note that this approach relies on what we refer to as `Oracle-based' initialization, where the first 10 points are placed at the centroids of the largest ground-truth objects.
+SSeg operates without this ground-truth guidance.
+Despite this, our method surpasses D+NN as the budget increases (+3\% at 25 points, +8\% at 300 points), demonstrating a more effective active strategy to select points to annotate and expand that does not require manual object selection.

-\paragraph{Experiment 2: Foundation models for label augmentation.} This experiment compares the performance for sparse point-label augmentation of our hybrid strategy against both superpixel-based approaches (PLAS) and foundation models (SAM2 and its Coral-specific counterpart CoralSCOP), in two diverse underwater scenarios (UCSD Mosaics and SUIM datasets).
-Table~\ref{tab:results_label_aug} summarizes the results of this experiment.
-For simplicity we now only run two point-set sizes (small, with 30 sparse points, and large, with 300 sparse points) and with random point sampling, keeping the exact same point locations across all methods for each size.
-We report standard mPA, mIoU, and their masked versions, and inference time per image.
-All experiments were run in our setup using the public code for PLAS, SAM2, and CoralSCOP.

-Our method achieves the best results across both datasets and point-set sizes for both metrics, with particularly strong performance at 30 points—showing mPA gains of $7.25\%$ and $6.25\%$, and mIoU gains of $1.23\%$ and $9.04\%$ on UCSD Mosaics and SUIM, respectively.
-The table also highlights the gap between masked and unmasked metrics, especially for mIoU, which is typically about 10 points lower than masked-mIoU.
-When comparing SAM2 with CoralSCOP, the latter underperforms, because it is based on SAM but specifically trained to detect coral species, making it less effective for the general underwater scenes in SUIM.
-Inference time reflects the cost of SAM2 point augmentation and increases with more points, but remains practical at 30.